AHPA's Good Stewardship Harvesting of Wild American Ginseng brochures

-The harvest practices presented in this brochure are provided in order to encourage people who collect wild American ginseng to act as stewards of the plant and of its habitat.
-By following these guidelines, you will contribute to a sustainable future for wild American ginseng and preserve a long-standing American tradition
+Wild American ginseng is one of the most important of the nontimber forest products collected in the mountains of the Eastern U.S. There is broad interest among harvesters, consumers, nonprofit organizations and regulatory agencies to ensure the harvest of this plant is sustainable.
+The harvest practices presented in these brochures encourage wild American ginseng collectors to act as stewards of the plant and its habitat.
+By following these guidelines, you will contribute to a sustainable future for wild American ginseng and help preserve a long-standing American tradition.

 To print any of these brochures, simply click below on the state of your choice and download it to your computer.
 Set your printer to “landscape” to ensure proper layout.
 Also, note that the documents are designed for two-sided printing, so make sure of how to load the originals into your copying machine so they print properly.

 See WildGinsengConservation.com for more information on wild American ginseng.
 This site is registered by West Virginia University and states its purpose as “to provide state-of-the-art scientific information to the public and to policymakers for the purpose of conserving American ginseng for the long-term.”

 Adobe Acrobat Reader is required to open these documents.
 Click the icon for a free download: